Ghost-Robotic/Controller/JOURNAL.md

 **Total time spent: 2hr**

 # August 27th: Finalising Design
 Added the holes to connect the two halves of the controller together.
 Added chamfers on the various mounting posts to help ensure they do not snap off as well as chamfers on the holes to aid in getting screws into the part.
-I searched for a bit to find a LiPo battery charger that I could add to the pico so that i can charge the LiPo without removing it from the case.
+I searched for a bit(some of the total time includes finding suitable components that I could use) to find a LiPo battery charger that I could add to the pico so that i can charge the LiPo without removing it from the case.
 I did some calculations to determine that if the pico w drew around 100mA, a 200mah LiPo battery should be able to power it for 2hr however without knowing the current draw of thhe other periphals this would likely be less.

 <img width="1079" height="636" alt="image" src="https://github.com/user-attachments/assets/d905b943-5b3f-4575-b0a9-6fefd91ea1d7" />
 <img width="1111" height="495" alt="image" src="https://github.com/user-attachments/assets/e1606b45-21aa-4dc3-bf8b-2facff346f2c" />